-Transfer of functions and establishment as Vote
+Transfer of functions and establishment as a Vote

-The Data Protection Commission was established on 25 May 2018 and the functions, staff, assets and liabilities of the Office of the Data Protection Commissioner transferred to the Data Protection Commission on that date.
-The Act made provision for the Data Protection Commission to be assigned its own vote and work is progressing towards achieving this with effect from January 2020.
+The Data Protection Commission was established on 25 May 2018.
+The functions, staff, assets and liabilities of the Office of the Data Protection Commissioner transferred to the Data Protection Commission on that date.
+The Act made provision for the Commission to be assigned its own vote and this came into effect on 1 January 2020.
+Future financial reporting by the Commission will be in the form of an appropriation account.